tavferreira/project-food-purple-b/README.md

-This was the third project of the second sprint on the Technigo Frontend Bootcamp, which was focused on JavaScript.

 ## 1. What is this?

-This project was built during our second meet up and it was a team project.
+This project was built during meet up and it was a team project.
 The team, composed by 7 elements, was split into 3 sub-groups and each sub-groups had a different task.
 In the end we had to merge our code together and deal with merging conflicts.

 The purpose of this project was to build a food review site that would show Pizza restaurants in Dublin, Ireland.